The Guide to Mass Text Messaging for Schools

 A lot of schools also collect phone numbers through paper forms.
 Your paper form should have a checkbox that people need to tick off to sign up for messages.

-It’s important to never send a message to someone who hasn’t checked the box and store your completed forms in a safe place for reference.
+It’s important to never send a message to someone who hasn’t checked the box, and to store your completed forms in a safe place for reference.
+You’ll also need to include a text-stop option for anyone who wishes to opt out.
 (You can learn more about SMS compliance here.)

-Once you’ve built a list of subscribers, you can now send them:
+Once you’ve built a list of contacts, you can now send them:

 Here’s how easy we make it to send messages like this.